nens/threedi-docs/source/d_qgis_plugin.rst

 *Laterals* are not taken into account when added to the spatialite.
 The user has to add them to the API call for them to be taken into account.
 See the section on laterals below for a 'how to'.

-To start simulating click the simulate button.
+To start a simulation, click on the **SIMULATE** button.
 Next, the following window will be shown:

 .. figure:: image/d_qgisplugin_apiclient_runningsimulations.png
     :alt: Choose simulate